The Faison Residence

 Adult Day Services

 The Faison School's Adult Day Services program is designed to enrich the lives of individuals with special needs.
-The approach is based upon the nationally regarded Communiversity Day Services Support Model by Community Living Opportunities (CLO).
-This strategic community focused program develops, arranges and coordinates learning opportunities like daily living skills, health and recreation programs, volunteering, and work opportunities.
+This strategic community focused program develops, arranges and coordinates learning opportunities like daily living skills, health and recreation programs, and volunteering.
 Individuals enrolled in the program will enjoy activities such as visits to parks, coffee shops, shopping centers, concerts and sporting events.

 The Adult Day Services program is open during regular daytime hours, as well as some evenings and weekends as community activities occur.
-For more information on the program, please contact Jamie Bass at email@example.com.
+For more information on the program, please contact email@example.com.

 Extended Family Teaching

-The Extended Family Teaching program is a new residential choice for Virginia families.
-This unique community living approach is based upon CLO's Extended Family Teaching Model, in which an individual with developmental disabilities is placed in a single-family home with a professional teaching family.
+The Family Teaching program is a new residential choice for Virginia families.
+This unique community living approach is based upon a Family Teaching Model, in which an individual with developmental disabilities is placed in a single-family home with a professional teaching family.

-For more information on this new program, please contact Jamie Bass at firstname.lastname@example.org.
+For more information on this new program, please contact firstname.lastname@example.org.

 Support The Faison School